-The Co-operative Research Programme (CRP)'s Call for Applications for conference sponsorship and research fellowships for 2014 is now open.
+The Co-operative Research Programme (CRP)'s Call for Applications for conference sponsorship and research fellowships for funding in 2019 is now OPEN.
 The CRP supports work on sustainable use of natural resources in agriculture, forests, fisheries and food production.